fititnt/ap-application-load-balancer/alb-internals.md

 ### System users

 - `www-data`
-  - This user (created OpenResty) is used sometimes as default user for common programs.
+  - This user (created OpenResty if already does not exist on the system) is used sometimes as default user for common programs.
 - `alb`
-  - Planned, but not implemented
 - `{{ app_uid }}` or `{{ app_systemuser }}` (Optional, not created by default)
   - Planned, but not implemented